gtrufitt/dear-evelina/site/content/things/_index.md

 description = "Evelina's Things"
 [[things]]
 categories = ["stuff"]
 description = "A portable, postural support seat.
-Evelina is able to go in a swing at the park in this, a shopping trolly, it attaches to regular seats so makes going out with seated support easier for her" name = "GoTo seat" picture = "/img/goto.png" url = "https://www.fireflyfriends.com/uk/goto-seat"
+Evelina is able to go in a swing at the park in this and a shopping trolly.
+It attaches to regular seats so makes going out with seated support easier for her" name = "GoTo seat" picture = "/img/goto.png" url = "https://www.fireflyfriends.com/uk/goto-seat"